mlrun/mlrun/docs/install/remote.md

    > If the remote service is on an instance of the Iguazio MLOps Platform, also set the environment variables and values of `V3IO_USERNAME`, and `V3IO_ACCESS_KEY`.

-#### Remote environment from VSCode

 #### Create Python debug configuration

 Create a [debug configuration in VSCode](https://code.visualstudio.com/docs/python/debugging).
 Configurations are defined in a `launch.json` file that's stored in a `.vscode` folder in your workspace.

 To initialize debug configurations, first select the Run view in the sidebar: